Skip to main content

 Spec Validate

-40/40 hardware-derived assertions: THD, IMD, noise floor, frequency response across 5 engine types
+Hardware-derived assertions: THD, IMD, noise floor, frequency response across every engine type

 4